shakes76/PatternAnalysis-2024/recognition/47434673_StyleGAN2/README.md

 Uniform Manifold Approximation and Projection (UMAP) is a dimension reduction technique used for visualisation.
 In the context of this project, we use UMAP to visualise the high-dimensional style codes in a 2D space, with the mean intensities used to colour code the points.
 This helps in understanding how the style codes relate to the visual characteristics of the generated images.
 By projecting the high-dimensional style codes (w) into 2D, we can visualise how the generator's latent space is organized.
 Moreover, by colouring the UMAP plot using the mean intensities of the generated images, we can observe how changes in the latent space relate to changes in the generated images' characteristics.
-We colour by mean intensity since the OASIS dataset lacks ground truth labels, so mean intensity serves as an image-derived attribute that can be used to colour code the embeddings.
-The lack of ground truth labels in the OASIS dataset made it unclear as to what the ground truth labels should be, and so it was decided that the most appropriate use of UMAP was to visualise the imapact of different style codes/features on the generated images, and hence mean intensity was chosen as a metric for this.
+We colour by mean intensity since the ADNI dataset lacks ground truth labels, so mean intensity serves as an image-derived attribute that can be used to colour code the embeddings.
+The lack of ground truth labels in the ADNI dataset made it unclear as to what the ground truth labels should be, and so it was decided that the most appropriate use of UMAP was to visualise the imapact of different style codes/features on the generated images, and hence mean intensity was chosen as a metric for this.
 Hence it provides an intuitive relation between the latent space and the physical characteristics of the generated images.

 The method of implementation is as follows: following the training, a sample of the set of style codes `w` is selected from the mapping network, and then images are generated corresponding to the samples style codes.
 The mean intensity of each generated image with regards to each style is then found, and then UMAP is used to reduce the dimensionality of the style codes from `w_dim` to 2.